ykonstant1/Synthesis/README.md

 ```
 The unicode symbols have two-keystroke keymaps for ease of input,
 as well as suggested non-unicode replacements.
 For instance, ⛥ is
-inputted by `` `q `` (backtick-q) and the pipe arrow ⇝ by `` `p ``.
+inserted with `` `q `` (backtick-q) and the pipe arrow ⇝ with `` `p ``.

 The script was created for my personal use, inspired by previous
 efforts to provide functional templates in the shell, and then
-expanded into a more generic tool over the course of the last
+expanded into a more generic tool over the course of the last few
-couple of months.
-It is an amateur project so please be very
+months.
+It is an amateur project so please be very careful if you
-careful if you decide to use it.
+decide to use it.

 For more information, credits, caveats etc, check the documentation
 in `documentation.md`.
 Both the script and the documentation are